mootools/mootools-more/Docs/Utilities/Assets.md

 ### Arguments

 1. source     - (*string*) The path of the CSS file.
 2. properties - (*object*) Some additional attributes you might want to add to the link Element; this is the same as the second argument you might pass to including the Element constructor.
-For instance you might specify an title attribute or perhaps an id.
+For instance you might specify a title attribute or perhaps an id.
-   - document - (*object*, defaults to `document`) The document which the link element should be inject in.
+   - document - (*object*, defaults to `document`) The document which the link element should be injected in.

 ### Returns